 Did You Know?

-In 2016, the United States Bureau of Labor Statistics (BLS) reported that the median annual salary for Industrial Organizational Psychologists was $82,760.i
+In 2022, the United States Bureau of Labor Statistics (BLS) reported that the median annual salary for Industrial Organizational Psychologists was $144,610.

-5 Ways I/O Psychology Can Improve the Happiness of Your Employees
+What are 5 Ways I/O Psychology Can Improve the Happiness of Your Employees?

 As the studies mentioned above show, employee happiness can help companies improve their efficiency, which increases their bottom lines.